 The best gathering at Legends was no doubt in Doug Meyer’s brilliant window installation for Dragonette, sponsored by the Palos Verdes Art Center, where Meyer is working on a major design overhaul.
 Howard Roark’s Enright House of The Fountainhead, as envisioned by the multifaceted designer, was the chic epicenter for legendary luminaries of the 20’s, 30’s and beyond.
 Long fascinated by little worlds, Meyer created an incredibly intricate and creative universe where “many of the world’s most revered architects, designers and artists of the 20th century worked.”

 Where else could Alfred Barr, Arshile Gorky, George Stacey, Gio Ponti, Piero Fornaseti and more congregate to collaborate on “one of the most important buildings of the 20th century, designed by one of the biggest architects of our time.”
-Thanks to mutual friend Susanna Salk, I met Doug for drinks in LA to discuss my obsession with his mind bender of a creation.
+I met Doug for drinks in LA to discuss my obsession with his mind bender of a creation.
 Although he originally planned the window to be about The Fountainhead’s protagonist Howard Roark, the designer realized that Enright House could actually be the character around which he could create a fabulous world of everyone who had influenced him over the years.
 “Over its storied 49 year history, the Enright House has been home to some of the world’s richest people.
 It’s owner self made millionaire Roger Enright, was the seventh richest man when he passed away in 1969 (by today’s standards he would be a billionaire).
 Notable residents included members of America’s first families (Mellons, DuPonts, Cabots), European nobility (Marchioness of Londonderry) and Hollywood and Broadway royalty.”

 While known for his bold and colorful modern interiors and products, Meyer also has a love and encyclopedic knowledge of history that enabled the project, completed in a matter of two or three weeks, to evolve organically.
 While on the treadmill at the gym or in his downtime, he imagined an elaborate story, knowing that it had to be historically accurate and include timeframes.
 On a box-like structure with plywood architectural base and on the free standing back wall, Meyer layered printed vinyls and detailed dioramas laying out his chic fictional world.
 “Many of the world’s most revered architects, designers and artists of the 20th century worked at Enright House.
 This exhibition documents some of their efforts.
 It was part of the buildings original charter that apartments could not be photographed for reproduction in the press – therefore images of interior spaces are rare.”